Freezer Meals for New Moms – Get freezer meal ideas and preparation tips so you can create a great stockpile of freezer meals for after a baby!

 - Crockpot pulled pork

-- Coconut Chocolate Bites (or similar date bites)*
+- Coconut Chocolate Bites and Peanut Butter Balls

 I haven’t finished prepping all of these items, (* denotes yet to be made) but I feel like we have a good stash built up for the coming weeks.
 Since it will be warm I’m hoping to possibly add in some more burgers/grilling food so that my husband, Nate can easily fire up the grill for dinner as much as possible.